-Full dentures are used to replace teeth when there are no teeth remaining.
+Full dentures are used to replace teeth when no teeth are remaining.
 The teeth are made of prefabricated acrylic which comes in many sizes, shapes, and shades.
 They are processed into a custom-made acrylic base which is made to fit the gum tissue in your mouth snugly and comfortably.
 High River Denture Clinic specializes in making superior quality sets of full dentures in High River.

 Immediate dentures are made in advance and can be positioned as soon as the teeth are removed.
 As a result, the wearer does not have to be without teeth during the healing period.
 However, bones and gums shrink over time, especially during the healing period following tooth removal, therefore, immediate dentures would usually require more adjustments to fit properly during the healing process and generally should only be considered a temporary solution until conventional dentures can be made.
 The healing process is slower as it can take months for your bone and tissue to stabilize after tooth extractions.